A truncated photon

 where

-and $c^\regi(\omega)$ and $d^{\regii}(\omega)$ are annihilation operators for $\omega>0$ and creation operators for $\omega<0$, similarly to $c(\omega)$ and $d(\omega)$.
-Note that in the absence of the mirror, the forward- and backward-propagating modes \eqref{Efieldwc} are independent, with different ladder operators.
-On the other hand, when the mirror is present, the forward- and backward-propagating components \eqref{fieldIII} are associated with the same ladder operator, due to reflection, but there is in return one independent mode for each region I and II.
-We therefore need no $d^\regi(\omega)$ or $c^\regii(\omega)$.
+Note that in the absence of the mirror, the forward- and backward-propagating parts \eqref{Efieldwc} are independent, with different ladder operators.
+On the other hand, when the mirror is present, the forward- and backward-propagating parts \eqref{fieldIII} are associated with the same ladder operator, due to reflection, but there is in return one independent mode for each region I and II.
+We therefore need no $b^\regi(\omega)$ or $a^\regii(\omega)$.

 \emph{Bogoliubov transformations.} In time-independent situations, we typically model devices using transformations of the mode operators \cite{leonhardt2003}.
-With time dependence, we must go to first principles and impose classical boundary condition on the field, interpreted as operator equations~\cite{moore1970}.
+With time dependence, we must go to first principles and impose classical boundary conditions on the field, interpreted as operator equations~\cite{moore1970}.
 Noting that there is a vacuum away from the reflector, the temporal boundary conditions connecting the fields for $t<0$ and $t>0$ are

 where $B(x,t)$ is the magnetic field.
 Eq. \eqref{Eboundt} is a consequence of requiring finite displacement current in Ampère--Maxwell's law.
-Similarly, \eqref{Bboundt} results from Faraday's law.
+Similarly, \eqref{Bboundt} results from Faraday's law \footnote{For a thorough treatment of the temporal continuity at $x=0$, see the \supplementary.}.